andyl/phoenix_live_editable/notes/devlog.md

 - Separate Phoenix demo apps for each CSS Framework
 - Each Phoenix app listens on it's own port

+Multiple Ports - Pros:
+- it works
+- PhoenixLiveReload works in development

+Multiple Ports - Cons:
+- awkward to host on VPS
+- impossible to host on Heroku or Gigalixer

 Multiple Phoenix Apps - Alternatives:
 - using the 'forward' statement in the routes file: couldn't get websockets working
 - using `jesseshieh/master_proxy` - couldn't get it working